Shatir Ghaznavi: Lahore – Post-Partition

-In 1946 Pride of India Theatre announced the making of their movie Chandar Kanta.
+In 1946, Pride of India Theatre announced the making of their movie Chandar Kanta.
 Shatir was given the task of directing the movie.
 It was Shatir's first assignment as a director.
 For the role of heroine in the movie, Shatir discovered and introduced Geeta Bali for the first time.
 In later years Geeta Bali became a star of the Bollywood films.
 Music was composed by R.D.
 Joshi.
 During the making of the movie, subsequent to the partition, Hindu-Muslim riots broke out all over the Indian sub-continent including in Lahore.
 The studio where the movie was under production was set on fire and destroyed.
 The entire negative of the film was burnt and the movie could not be completed.

-In 1947 Shatir wrote the dialogues and lyrics for Movie Maker's venture Khana Badosh.
+In 1947, Shatir wrote the dialogues and lyrics for Movie Maker's venture Khana Badosh.
 It was directed by Billoo Mehra.
 During the making of the film, India was divided.
 The producer took away the negatives to Bombay and completed the film.
 It was released in Bombay in December 1948 and on 15 April 1950 in Lahore.
 After the partition of India and establishment of Pakistan, the film industry in Pakistan came to a halt for a couple of years.
-1950 witnessed a revival of film making in Lahore.
+Year 1950 witnessed a revival of film making in Lahore.
 Syed Ata Ullah Shah Hashmi launched his film Akailee in 1950.
 He called upon Shatir to write its script and the lyrics.
 M.M.
 Mehra was specially called from Bombay to direct it.
 Music was composed by Master Ghulam Haider, Nina, Santosh Kumar, Ragini, Charlie and Nazeer were cast for the film.
 In the same year Shatir wrote the screenplay for Pakland Picture's venture, Hum Watan.